Event Safety Advisory Group

 - Public liability insurance

-The group is made up of members who can offer advice, but also grant permissions and licences for your event.
+The group is made up of members who can offer advice, but also grant permissions and licences for your event based on the information you provide.

 ESAG members: